Close Menu

 “This is important to us as we scale nationally because it enables us to get more commuters connected faster and seamlessly,” said Dorning.

 Malatsi praised the initiative, saying there is an unfilled gap in connectivity for people as they travel from their homes to places of work and schools.
-He urged Sebenza to look at the next level of the connectivity divide by providing users with the educational tools they use to make productive use of their time online.
+He urged Sebenza to look at the next level of the connectivity divide by providing users with the educational tools they need to make productive use of their time online.

 Wesley Dorning